deprimus/Tale/README.md

 # Implementation

 Tale was originally designed for Unity 2020.
 Over the years, it has been updated to work with Unity 6.
-However, if you need support for a version older tha 6 (but >= 2020),  open an issue and we'll do our best :)
+However, if you need support for a version older than 6 (but >= 2020),  open an issue and we'll do our best :)

 # Releases